-An application form may be obtained from the Office of Admissions, 732.987.2700, or online at www.georgian.edu.
+An application form may be obtained from the Office of Admissions, 732.987.2700, or online at georgian.edu.
 Georgian Court accepts applications on a rolling basis; applicants are considered for admission as soon as their application files are completed.

-- All applicants are required to submit a nonrefundable application of \$40 to the Office of Admissions.
-GCU does accept the College Board Application Fee Waiver Form (available from school counselors). - 2.
-Request the secondary school to send an official transcript to the Office of Admissions.
-Home-schooled students should submit a self-certified transcript. - 3.
-ACT or SAT score reports must be sent directly to Georgian Court.
-The College Board code number for Georgian Court is 2274 and the ACT code number is 2562.
-All applicants are required to submit official SAT or ACT score reports for admission review. - 4.
-An individual interview in the Office of Admissions and guided tour of the campus is highly recommended.
-The interview is geared primarily toward a discussion of the student's experiences and interests and allows the interviewer to explain Georgian Court's current offerings and enrollment procedures. - 5.
+1. All applicants are required to submit a nonrefundable application of \$40 to the Office of Admissions.
+GCU does accept the College Board Application Fee Waiver Form (available from

+- school counselors). - Official transcripts from secondary and postsecondary institutions must be submitted directly to the Office of Admissions.
+Transcripts from homeschools should be self-certified for submission. - Test score reports (ACT or SAT) must be submitted through official channels directly to the Office of Admissions.
+The College Board code number for Georgian Court is 2274 and the ACT code number is 2562. - 4.
+An interview with the Office of Admissions staff may be required to complete the application process.
+Determination of this interview will take place once all required documents are received by the Office of Admissions, which will notify the student if an interview is necessary. - 5.
 A student who receives an offer of admission must signify acceptance by sending a \$250 nonrefundable deposit.
 The deposit priority deadline is May 1 for the fall semester and January 1 for the spring semester.
 Residence facilities are available for full-time matriculating students. - 6.
 All students are required to complete the student health form prior to class attendance and/or entry into residence halls.
 Failure to comply will result in the student being placed on "health hold."
 Former students or those with name changes: please contact Health Services to update health records.
-Documented proof of immunization from a physician or a copy of an official school or health department record is required as follows: - MMR (Measles/Mumps/Rubella): Two doses.
+Documented proof of immunization from a physician or a copy of an official school or health department record is required as follows: MMR (Measles/Mumps/Rubella): Two doses.
 First dose given after 1968 and on or after 12 months of age; second dose separated at least 28 days from first dose.
-Documentation of immunity (copy of lab report) is also acceptable. - Hepatitis B: All students enrolling with 12 or more credits.
+Documentation of immunity (copy of lab report) is also acceptable.
+Hepatitis B: All students enrolling with 12 or more credits.
 Three doses of vaccine, or two doses of adult vaccine in adolescents 11-15 years of age.
-Documentation of immunity (copy of lab report) is also acceptable. - Meningococcal Tetravalent: One dose.
+Documentation of immunity (copy of lab report) is also acceptable.
+Meningococcal Tetravalent: One dose.
 Required for resident students only.
 Booster dose required if given before 16th birthday.
-Meningococcal Meningitis Vaccine must include groups A, C, Y, W-135. - Tuberculosis Screening: A negative PPD/Mantoux, Quantiferon Gold TB Test or Negative Chest X-ray is required for students living on campus and all international students within 6 months prior to entering school or moving into campus housing.
+Meningococcal Meningitis Vaccine must include groups A,C,Y,W-135.

+Tuberculosis Screening: A negative PPD/Mantoux, Quantiferon Gold TB Test or Negative Chest X-ray is required for students living on campus and all international students within six months prior to entering school or moving into campus housing.